For organisations interested in private in-house sessions, please click here for more information.

 • HKD

 Every construction project, no matter it’s nature, will require high-quality temporary works.
 If handled poorly, these can be a major cost, and form a significant risk to the overall success of a project.
-In this 2-day course, built-environment specialists will give you the key insights required to turn temporary works into an asset, speeding up your timeline and helping further possible innovations on your builds.
+In this 2-day course, built-environment specialists will give you the key insights required to turn temporary work into an asset, speeding up your timeline and helping further possible innovations on your builds.

 Register Your Interest ⬈